 How to create a chatbot

-Ready to make an impact with your own chatbot app?
+Ready to make an impact with conversation flow with your own chatbot app?
 If so, you can get started by learning how to add a free Messenger bot to your website in just a few steps.

 1. Go to ManyChat and click “Get Started Free.”